Workbench V6 User Guide

 Default Presets

-A default preset is automatically applied whenever a specific scene is detected.
-The default preset is indicated by a star icon.
+A default preset is automatically applied whenever a specific scene is detected and is indicated by a star icon.

 To change the default preset for a scene: